|Carrot - Juicing (1kg)||×1||$3.95|

 Originally bred in Australia, packham pears have juicy white flesh.
 They have rich flavour too so they are great eaten solo or baked.

-Packham pears can be determined if ripe or not by its colour; the color turns from green to light yellow.
-So the next time you buy organic packham pears, make sure it is light yellow in color.
+Packham pears can be determined if they have ripen or not by their colours; from green to light yellow.
+So the next time you buy organic packham pears, make sure it is light yellow for instant gratification.

 The orange carrot is the most common in today’s modern world.
 The root vegetable can also be found in purple, white, red and yellow varieties.
 It has a crunchy texture and a sweet, fresh flavour.